-Fill Power is simply a measurement of volume that determines the amount of air a given amount of down can trap.
-This “loft” is measured in cubic inches per 30 grams and is used to determine the insulating quality of the down.
+Fill Power is a measurement of volume that defines the amount of air a given amount of down can trap.
+This “loft” is measured in cubic inches per 30 grams of down and is used to determine the insulating quality of the down.
 The higher the Fill Power, the greater the warmth-to-weight ratio will be.

 When down is sold for manufacturing, an average Fill Power is designated for sale.
 Through the manufacturing process and simple handling, the material can lose a small amount of its original loft and we understand that.
-At ALLIED, we are committed to providing the finest product in the world and will always provide material that tests beyond expectations and account for this loss through the manufacturing.
-It’s our goal that our partners’ product will be at or surpass the marketed fill power even after manufacturing and shipping.
+At ALLIED, our commitment to providing the finest product in the world means we will always provide material that tests beyond that initially quoted to account for this loss through manufacturing.
+It’s our goal that our partners’ product meet or surpass the marketed fill power even after manufacturing and shipping.

 We are able to verify the actual Fill Power of each lot so you can see exactly what is in your product that is keeping you safe, comfortable and warm.